Neroware/GodotRx/addons/reactivex/README.md

 I do not know if this library is useful in the case of Godot 4 but if you are familiar with and into ReactiveX, go for it!

+## Contributing

+Contributions and bug reports are always welcome!
+We also invite folks to submit unit tests verifiying the functionality of GDRx ;)

 ## License

 Distributed under the [MIT License](https://github.com/Neroware/GodotRx/blob/master/LICENSE).